Featured Topics

 Trump says gasoline prices need to fall

-"Gasoline prices better start going down a lot faster than what I'm seeing," Trump said on his social media Truth Social June 24.
-Trump said crude prices were "dropping like a rock," but that oil companies "are not dropping their price at the pump commensurate."
+"Gasoline prices better start going down a lot faster than what I'm seeing," Trump said June 24 on his social media platform, Truth Social.
+He said crude prices were "dropping like a rock," but that oil companies "are not dropping their price at the pump commensurate."
 He added that US consumers were being "gouged."

-"I have instructed the DOJ to immediately start looking into this," he said on Truth Social.
+"I have instructed the DOJ to immediately start looking into this," he added.

-Platts, part of S&P Global Energy, assessed RBOB gasoline by barge in New York at $2.969/gallon on June 23, up 2% since June 17, when Iran and the US signed a 60-day ceasefire, while Dated Brent crude was assessed at $75.39/b, down 6.1% over the same period.
+Platts, part of S&P Global Energy, assessed RBOB gasoline by barge in New York at $2.969/gallon June 23, up 2% since June 17, when Iran and the US signed a 60-day ceasefire, while Dated Brent crude was assessed at $75.39/barrel, down 6.1% over the same period.

 Regular unleaded gasoline, US West Coast cargo, has climbed about 1% over the same period.
-The Los Angeles regular RBOB differential to NYMEX August futures fell 2 cents/gal to plus 27 cents/gal on June 23, breaking a two-day upswing.
+The Los Angeles regular RBOB differential to NYMEX August futures fell 2 cents to plus 27 cents/gal June 23, breaking a two-day upswing.